 Craniosacral therapists are skilled at tuning into the connective tissue of the body.
 This can relax intrauterine pressures, making more space for the growing baby to get into an optimal position for birth.
 It can also help to release tensions on the spine while supporting the Central Nervous System (CNS) and letting the very important cranial nerves flow at ease.
 This is of great significance as soft muscle and tissue tone is essential for a smooth pregnancy and easy birth.
 A soft and connected CNS will help mum and baby to feel spacious, connected, nourished and essentially relaxed.

 Once the CNS reaches its crucial state of ease, connection and flow, homeostasis can be aimed for.
 Homeostasis is the condition where the internal environment is perfectly balanced and still.
 At this point a balance of hormones, PH, temperature and other vital body systems can begin to be reached starting from within each cell and integrating all the major organs and systems of the body.

 After a course of CST sessions mums to be often feel more in tune with their bodies and better prepared for the process of giving birth.
 The healing experience of CST sets them on the path for a calm, centred and relaxed approach to the birthing process.
 In this state of mind, the body is relaxed, in optimum health and full of energy and vitality.

 Once the baby is born, follow up sessions are highly recommended, as the gentle approach of CST is ideal during this sensitive and emotional time.

-Alfredo Hunter works at Shine, Newington Green on Mondays and Thursays from 4.15 to 9.15 and on Fridays during the morning and afternoons for mothers and babies.
+Alfredo Hunter works at Shine, Newington Green on Fridays 10 – 3pm for mothers and babies.